cjayversace/CEARoommateMatch/README.md

 The program analyzed the unformatted text in the existing spreadsheet, and comapred the similarity of different rommate's entries to create a "compatibility score".
 It awarded weighted points for similar sleep schedules, music taste, majors, etc.

-HowardCEA is the unformatted csv file of student responses, RoomateData is the compatibility scores
+HowardCEA is the unformatted csv file of student responses, RoommateData is the compatibility scores.
+Roomate.py is the file that holds the survery program that calculates the compatibility score.
+Users can pick and choose who they contact from veiwing the live database csv files.